YujunZhong/hockey-game-prediction/README.md

 # Hockey Game Prediction
 This repository includes analysis and visualization of NHL game data.
-Sample code to run all modules is included in NHL.ipynb.
+Sample code to run all modules is included in ***NHL.ipynb***.

 ### NHL Analytics
 - [Data Processing](./ift6758/data)